 Dr Jeff Kao MBChB FRACP DMedSc

-Jeff trained in Paediatric Endocrinology at Monash Children’s Hospital in 2012 and at the Royal Children’s Hospital from 2013 to 2016.
-He undertook post-fellowship training at the Royal Hospital for Children in Glasgow, Scotland, focusing on the endocrine aspects of children with chronic diseases and differences in sexual differentiation. and further training at the British Columbia’s Children’s Hospital in Vancouver, Canada.
-Jeff has research interests in the links between childhood obesity and later disease, endocrine aspects of patients with chronic diseases and quality of care in youth with type 1 diabetes mellitus.
+Jeff trained in Paediatric Endocrinology at Monash Children’s and Royal Children’s Hospital Melbourne from 2012 to 2016.
+He undertook post-fellowship training at the Royal Hospital for Children in Glasgow, Scotland and British Columbia Children’s Hospital in Vancouver, Canada from 2017 to 2019.
+Jeff has clinical and academic interests in the quality of care in youth with diabetes and chronic endocrine diseases, the links between childhood obesity and later disease and endocrine aspects of patients with chronic diseases.

 Dr Gabby Atlas